Jordan Derkack

-Jordan Derkack is an American college basketball player for the Dayton Flyers.
-He previously played for the Rutgers Scarlet Knights and the Merrimack Warriors.
+Jordan Derkack (born March 28, 2003) is an American basketball player.
+He played college basketball for the Merrimack Warriors, Rutgers Scarlet Knights and Dayton Flyers.

 Early life and high school career

-Derkack is the son of Gene Derkack, who played college basketball at FIU.
-Raised in Woodbridge Township, New Jersey, Derkack attended Colonia High School before doing a prep year at SPIRE Academy.
+Derkack is the son of Gene Derkack, who played college basketball at FIU, and his mother played soccer at the school.
+Raised in Woodbridge Township, New Jersey, Derkack attended Colonia High School.
+As a senior, he averaged 13.6 points, 7.0 rebounds, 4.8 assists, and 2.0 steals per game, before doing a prep year at SPIRE Academy.
 He committed to play college basketball at Merrimack.

+Personal life

+Jordan is oldest in the Derkack family.
+Aiden Derkack is youngest of the family; recently signed to play for Providence Friars but ultimately signed with Dayton following his brother.
+Their sister, Taylor Derkack is a current member of the UMass Minutewomen's basketball team.

 College career

 As a freshman, Derkack averaged 7.4 points and 4.0 rebounds per game.
 He averaged 17.0 points, 6.0 rebounds and 3.9 assists per game as a sophomore.
 Derkack was named NEC Player of the Year.
 Following the season, he transferred to Rutgers, choosing the Scarlet Knights over Seton Hall and Penn State.
+Derkack averaged 5.7 points, 2.8 rebounds and 1.5 assists per game at Rutgers.
+He opted to transfer to Dayton after the season.
+Derkack underwent foot surgery in June 2025.
+He averaged 9.2 points and 4.5 rebounds per game at Dayton.